senacor/BankingInTheCloud-Fineract/README.md

 If you don't get a token there is something wrong with your setup.
 The token is necessary for authentication in other requests thus be sure that this steps works before you go on.

+For the requests with the number 08 (Create FIMS Role and Create FIMS User) the fims-web-app has to be running and you have to sign in the Antony user successfully (request 03.5, Log in Antony with new password) before running 08.1 and 08.2!

 #### What if you don't retrieve a token